shayko18/CarND-Path-Planning-Project/writeup.md

 6. we calculate the target location:
 7.
 		- s: according to "s speed" (lines 80,110 in poly_path.cpp)
 		- d: according to the target lane.
-Here we don't want to get overshoot and find the car outside to road so we limit the difference in the change (lines 81, 221-230 in poly_path.cpp)
+Here we don't want to get overshoot and find the car outside to road so we limit the difference in the change (lines 91, 237-238 in poly_path.cpp).
+Also in big curves we don't want to get out of bounds so we correct the "target d" to be closer to the middle (lines 91, 239-242 in poly_path.cpp).
 8. the rest of the target values are set to zero (lines 110-111 in poly_path.cpp)
 9. we use the "jmt" function (lines 114-115 in poly_path.cpp), and find the path (lines 118-123 in poly_path.cpp)